tokio-rs/console/console/README.md

 asynchronous tasks, resources, and operations in an application.
 The console system consists of two primary components:

-* _instrumentation_, embedded in the application, which collects data from the async runtime and exposes it over the console's [wire format]
+* &#x1f4e1;&#xfe0f; _instrumentation_, embedded in the application, which
+  collects data from the async runtime and exposes it over the console's wire format
-* _consumers_, which connect to the instrumented application, recieve telemetry data, and display it to the user
+* &#x1f6f0;&#xfe0f; _consumers_, which connect to the instrumented application,
+  recieve telemetry data, and display it to the user

 This crate is the primary consumer of `tokio-console` telemetry, a command-line application that provides an interactive debugging interface.